cat-grep/RRTX_UrbanCanopyExplorer/README.md

-# Round Rock TX Urban Canopy Explorer
+# Round Rock Urban Canopy Explorer

+**Explore the tree canopy of Round Rock, Texas, remotely.**

+This is a **student side project** built using publicly available LiDAR and imagery from the City of Round Rock.
+It is **not an official publication**.

-Explore the urban tree canopy of Round Rock, Texas, remotely with this interactive map.
-Inspired by my summer internship on Monarch Tree Digitization, this app uses publicly available LiDAR data from the City of Round Rock to filter vegetation points.
-Built with React, ArcGIS Maps SDK, and Google Street View, it combines aerial imagery, canopy LiDAR, and street-level views, allowing anyone to explore trees without fieldwork.
+Inspired by my summer internship on Monarch Tree Digitization, this app filters vegetation points from LiDAR datasets and integrates them into a web application built with React, ArcGIS Maps SDK, and Google Street View.
+By combining aerial imagery, canopy LiDAR, and street-level views, this app allows anyone to explore trees without fieldwork.

 [Live Demo✨](https://cat-grep.github.io/RRTX_UrbanCanopyExplorer/)